AriFordsham/GHCWiki/sebastian-and-simon.md

 - #18341, !3633: Strict fields are unlifted
   - Performance troubles with lazy constructor pattern guards in T12227, so kept what we had.
 Now it's even decreasing there
+  - Also fixes #18670 (and once again #17977)
 - #14422, #18277, !3959: Disattach COMPLETE pragmas from TyCons
   - This allows "polymorphic" use, for example `pattern P :: C f => f a`, `{-# COMPLETE P #-}`, like what we had wanted for the now extinct `LL` pattern of TTG
   - Nice -20% metric decrease in #18478!
 - #18645, #17836, !3971: Incremental `tcCheckSatisfiability` API
-  - TODO;
-- #17340, !2938: Detecting redundant bangs: A new extension for LYGs!
-Inspires need for unlifted types (#18249)
+  - Trouble with `CountParserDeps`.
+We need a refactoring to abstract DsM envs
 - #18249: Support for unlifted types in PmCheck
   - Solution: Add PmCtNotBot at *binding sites*
   - We lack a way to identify them reliably, because we didn't need to